Geerhardus Vos: Career period

 Herman Bavinck and Abraham Kuyper tried to convince Vos to become Professor of Old Testament Theology at the Free University in Amsterdam, but Vos chose to return to America.
 Thus, in the Fall of 1888, Vos took up a position at Theological School at Grand Rapids' faculty.
 He was installed as Professor of Didactic and Exegetical Theology at the Spring Street Christian Reformed Church in Grand Rapids on September 4, 1888.
 In his dogmatics lectures, he did not use the common textbook materials from Francis Turretin, John Calvin, or Charles Hodge, but developed his original work, Reformed Dogmatics which was published in 1896 in handwritten format.
 Vos' five volume Reformed Dogmatics were translated from Dutch to English by Richard B. Gaffin Jr. and others.
 The first volume was published in 2013 and the fifth volume was published in 2016.

 In 1892, Vos moved and joined the faculty of the Princeton Theological Seminary, where he became its first Professor of Biblical Theology.
 At Princeton, he taught alongside J. Gresham Machen and B. B. Warfield and authored his most famous works, including Pauline Eschatology (1930) and Biblical Theology: Old and New Testaments (1948).
 Despite his opposition to the growing modernist influence at Princeton in the late 1920s, he decided to remain at Princeton Seminary after Machen left to form Westminster Theological Seminary, as he was close to retirement.
+Nevertheless, D. Clair Davis calls Vos "a great guiding spirit at Westminster."
 Vos retired to California in 1932, three years after the formation of Westminster.

 In 1894, Vos married Catherine Smith.
 Known for being the author of The Children's Story Bible, she died in 1937.
 They had three sons and one daughter.
 One of their sons, Johannes G. Vos (1903-1983), studied at Princeton Theological Seminary and became ordained in the Reformed Presbyterian Church of North America, and was also a professor at Geneva College in Pennsylvania.